wp-plugins/squirrly-seo/readme.txt

 <strong>You can read reviews from Internet Marketing experts on http://www.squirrly.co/reviews</strong>

-Over 100 Content Marketing Experts have reviewed our SEO plugin for wordpress
+Over 100 Content Marketing Experts have reviewed our SEO plugin for wordpress and loved it.

 More than helping you with your internet marketing efforts, we strive to offer Excellence in Customer Service.